grotius-cnc/qt_opencascade/README.md

 # Qt-Opencascade
 Qt Opencascade templates for c++ and qml.
+The project archives are in the release page.

 The project's are develloped in Linux-Pro : https://sourceforge.net/projects/linux-11-pro/ Linux-Pro has a autoinstaller for Qt creator.